 Me discussing content marketing with York-based member Jacey Lamerton.

-How does Everyday People solve the problem?
+How does Everyday People Work?

 “Time is a business’ scarcest and most often squandered resource”

 The beauty of Everyday People is that it’s quick, easy and reliable!

 You post your project on the website for free and within a few days, you’ll receive 3-5 applications from people right for your project.

 > A Quote

 > Feedback from previous users of Everyday People.

 This doesn’t cost you a penny, so if you’re not happy for any reason you can still go through the process of getting quotes, references and portfolios yourself.